seymayucer/FacialPhenotypes/README.md

 # RacialPhenotypesFR
-Face Verification and Identification Test Code for the study Understanding Racial Bias using Facial Phenotypes.
+Face Verification and Identification Test Code for the study: Understanding Racial Bias using Facial Phenotypes.

 ## Getting started